EliWoodard/JourneyToMiddleEarth/README.md

 14. `manageBoons.js`: Manages Boon cards.
 15. `switchTabs.js`: Switches the interface between the player and deck building tabs.

-Embrace the Adventure Card Game experience digitally with the Journey to Middle Earth!
+Embrace the Adventure Card Game experience digitally with Journey to Middle Earth!